 The SafeSport report details allegations that date from 2012.
 The organization’s hands were effectively tied, an investigator wrote in the report, and SafeSport couldn’t enforce rules that weren’t on the books at the time.
-SafeSport could hold Smith accountable only for laws he broke or USA Water Ski policies
+SafeSport could hold Smith accountable only for laws he broke or USA Water Ski policies he violated.

 “Indeed, his conduct would clearly constitute sexual misconduct under the Code today,” the investigator wrote at one point in the report, “however the Code did not apply in 2013.”